TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/S2/S2 Mini/README.md

 > [!TIP]
-> Since the *S2 Mini* is pin-compatible to *D1 Mini*, you can simply look up pins for the *D1 Mini* if in doubt.
-Documentation for *D1 Mini* is much more available than documentation targeting *S2 Mini*.
+> Since the *S2 Mini* is pin-compatible to *D1 Mini*, you can simply look up pins for the *D1 Mini* if you can't find documentation for *ESP32-S2*.
+Documentation for *D1 Mini* is much more readily available.